 4. Subscription Services Fees.
 We provide the Service upon your timely payment of subscription fees.

 4.1 Fees.
-Customer shall pay Briggs & Stratton the subscription fees (“Fees”) for the Service plus any applicable Taxes for the entire term, as selected, in advance.
-The Fees are payable in advance by Customer on the first day of your (i) monthly subscription period or (ii) annual subscription period.
+Customer shall pay Briggs & Stratton the subscription fees (“Fees”) for the Service plus any applicable Taxes.
+The Fees are payable by Customer on a monthly or annual basis, as may be selected upon registration.
 You may pay your Fees and Taxes using a credit card (or ACH (where available)).
 Subscription fees are calculated on a per device basis.
 Briggs & Stratton may, at its sole option, elect to adjust the subscription fee at the start of any new term.
 Any such subscription fee adjustment shall be reasonable and based upon inflationary rates (as established by BLS), service level adjustments, added features and functionality, other business justifications as established by Briggs & Stratton, or any combination of the above.

 4.4 Suspension of Service.
 If you fail to make payments when due, we will provide you with written notice of your default five days after you are past due.
 If you fail to make the payment within five (5) days after receipt of the first notice of default, we will provide you a second notice advising that the Service will be suspended or terminated five (5) days after the second notice of default.
 We will provide notices of default and notice of suspension or termination to the primary account holder at the email address provided at the time you subscribe to the Service.